Electric Ink by Robot Food, United Kingdom

 Opinion by Richard Baird.

 With the rise in the popularity of tattoos and the lack of credible long-term care products, Leeds-based design studio Robot Food formulated, branded and packaged Electric Ink, a tattoo care range for the mainstream market.
 The range includes a serum that enhances colour, an oil that delivers a freshly-inked look, and a daily moisturiser.
-Each feature distinctive packaging that draws on and honours the counter-cultural tradition of tattooing and acknowledges its move into the mainstream.
+Each feature distinctive packaging design that draws on and honours the counter-cultural tradition of tattooing and acknowledges its move into the mainstream.
 Electric Ink will launch mid-March and be available throughout the United Kingdom from Superdrug, selected tattoo and barber shops, as well as fashion retailers.

 Working with Tom Gilmour, an illustrator who specialises in hand-drawn black and white illustration, tattoo imagery and flash sheets, Robot Food created packaging that draws distinctive and strong initial impact from the familiar and universal visual language of tattooing, and follows this with plenty of detail up close.

 Illustration effectively moves between the simple and iconographic to the the finely detailed and illustrative, from off-the-shelf flash sheet imagery to the more unusual, from the current and mainstream to the counter-cultural roots of tattooing.
 Although there is a visual breadth in the mix of shading, fine and heavy lines, solid fills and space, large image and smaller symbols, there is also a sense of continuity in their single black ink, arrangement, weighting and flow.

 These are worked together well with a good eye for space and shape, simplicity and detail, for the most part appearing as modern interpretations of traditional tattoo art, and, through the quality of their rendering, work to communicate credibility of brand and quality of product.